kumarshantanu/ringbelt/doc/intro.md

 #### JSON response

-Ringlet has out of the box support for emitting JSON response.
+Ringbelt has out of the box support for emitting JSON response.

 ```clojure
 => (response/json-response {:status 200 :data {:foo 10 :bar 20}})